-Since applications runs in Pods and multiple Pods might exists across multiple nodes, we need a specific Fluentd-Pod that takes care of log collection on each node: Fluentd DaemonSet.
+Since applications run in Pods, and multiple Pods might exist across multiple nodes, we need a special Fluentd-Pod that takes care of log collection on each node: Fluentd DaemonSet.

-Fluentd is flexible enough and have the proper plugins to distribute logs to different third party applications like databases or cloud services, so the principal question is to know: where the logs will be stored ?.
-Once we got that question answered, we can move forward configuring our DaemonSet.
+Fluentd is flexible enough and has proper plugins to distribute logs to different third party applications like databases or cloud services, so the principal question is: where will the logs be stored?
+Once we answer this question, we can move forward to configuring our DaemonSet.

-The below steps will focus on sending the logs to a Elasticsearch Pod.
+The below steps will focus on sending the logs to an Elasticsearch Pod.

-We have created a Fluentd DaemonSet that have the proper rules and container image ready to get started:
+We have created a Fluentd DaemonSet that has proper rules and container image ready to get started:

 Please grab a copy of the repository from the command line using GIT: